 • Include additional information addressing any other contaminates

-What are my swimming pool discharge options other than permit discharge to roadways and storm drain system.
+What are my spa and swimming pool discharge options other than permit discharge to roadways and storm drain systems.

 • Sanitary Sewer System.
 Contact for South Valley Sewer District 801-571-1166 prior to discharging.